Different instances of time as different quantum modes: quantum states across space-time for continuous variables

 For two-time correlations,

 For detailed calculation, see Appendix A. Note that $\bm{\sigma}_{vs}$ is not positive definite and violates the uncertainty principle of Eqn.~(\ref{up}).
-Thus it is an invalid \emph{spatial} covariance matrix.
-This illustrates how the covariance statistics for spatial and temporal matrices are different, just as Pauli correlations in spatial and temporal cases are different~\cite{horodecki1996information, zhao2018geometry}, which make the study of temporal statistics particularly interesting.
-Since the determinant of the covariance matrix is 0, we cannot get the inverse of covariance matrix directly to obtain the temporal Wigner function from Eqn.~(\ref{wigner}).
-Via the Fourier transform of temporal characteristic function gained from Eqn.~(\ref{characteristic}), we get the temporal Wigner function as
+Thus it is an invalid spatial covariance matrix.
+This illustrates how the covariance statistics for spatial and temporal matrices are different, just as Pauli correlations in spatial and temporal cases are different~\cite{horodecki1996information, zhao2018geometry}, which makes the study of temporal statistics particularly interesting.